 In 2014 I bought myself an extended range guitar (you can read all about that little adventure on my music page) and as a result I became curious as to how other musicians were using them.
 A quick visit to Wikipedia pointed me in the direction of Scar Symmetry and the incredible guitar chops of Per Nilsson.
 Listening to their album released in 2014, The Singularity: Phase I (Neohumanity) left me sitting in my chair, dumbfounded.
 I listened to the album on repeat, which isn't something I'd done since my teenage years.
 I raved about it to anyone who didn't move out of the way fast enough.
 I raved about it on Twitter as well, with the result that singer Lars Palmqvist started following me. :-)

 Their music is a cross between death metal and good old-fashioned prog rock, and it really, really works.
 I set about grabbing the other albums in their extensive back catalogue and they were brilliant, too.
-In 2015 I got tohe chance to see them play live in Bristol, and I was right at the front for their set.
+In 2015 I got the chance to see them play live in Bristol, and I was right at the front for their set.
 I managed to speak to the band afterwards, too - they're a great bunch of guys.
 When I caught up with them again in 2017 I got another chance to chat with Per, who assured me that the next album is on its way - but as he'd just been called up as guitar player for Meshuggah on their latest tour, it's not going to be ready quite as soon as he'd planned...

 There's a particular category of musician that is more sparsely populated than most, and if you fall into this particular category you're part of an extremely select group.
 Other musicians will talk about you in hushed tones, nodding their heads seriously and talking rapturously about the time when they caught a gig you did way back when.
 About how everything about the show was perfect, about the flawless ease with which each number was delivered.
 Amongst the older musicians, the adjectives "cool" or "hip" are in danger of being deployed when they mention your name.
 Serious writers of fiction will reference you in their work or write literary reviews of your albums.
 And all the while, you'll hear people playing your stuff on the radio or in the twilight after the more serious kind of dinner parties and saying how that, fellows, is the way we do things right.
 More often than not, it will then turn out that your name is either Walter Becker or Donald Fagen, and the people will be talking about Steely Dan.